Taru M. Updated : December 6, 2022

 React launched its latest version React v18.0 in March 2022.
-The new features and improvements like concurrency, suspense, automatic batching, etc. allow developers to make use of scheduling i.e loading of content priority wise.
-As a result, server-side rendering performance can be hyper-optimised.
-Users experience less delay in interaction with content and perceived performance is enhanced dramatically – Problem solved for users on a slow connection.
-It is one of the many benefits of web apps, websites or PWAs built using React.
+The new features and improvements like concurrency, suspense, automatic batching, etc., allow developers to make use of scheduling i.e, loading of content priority-wise.
+As a result, server-side rendering performance can be hyper-optimized.
+Users experience less delay in interaction with content, and perceived performance is enhanced dramatically – Problem solved for users on a slow connection.
+One of the many benefits of web apps, websites, or PWAs built using React.

 1. Hello Sign

 13. Why companies from large to small prefer react.js?

 The Hello Sign offers eSignature solutions for legal documents.
 Its products are used for sales contracts, HR onboarding, financial agreements, insurance documents, etc. It allows to prepare, send and track eSignature forms through a user-friendly API.
 Hello Sign can even be integrated with Google Docs, Slack, Salesforce, Hubspot, etc. It is a Dropbox company and you may be aware that Dropbox also uses React for its SPA (Single Page Application) and mobile version.

 Hello Sign has three modules – the Editor, Signer, and Final Document.
 The challenge was to provide a brilliant UI of all three parts on any screen resolution.
 Other challenges included enhancing the responsiveness of the editor and maintaining synergy between editor, signer, and signed document.

 Since these are legal documents, any slight inconsistency in any of the three modules can potentially erode the customers’ trust.

 Initially, only Signer was made using React, but to solve these discrepancies, they designed the editor with React too ‘cause of its Virtual DOM feature and efficient diff algorithm.